ThaumielSparrow/rust-sm83/README.md

 Gameboy/Gameboy Color emulator.
 Core functionality based on implementation from Mathijs "mvdnes" van de Nes (see LICENSE file).

-Supports Windows, MacOS, and Linux.
+Supports Windows, MacOS, and Linux (tested on Ubuntu LTS 22.04/24.04).
 Prebuilt binary is included for Windows.

 ### Usage: